ufgmg/mideast-sidearm-hideaway/README.md

     # Check out a branch
     $ git checkout

-    # Make a new branch based on the currently-checked-out branch
+    # Make a new branch
-    $ git checkout -b <new branch name>
+    $ git checkout -b <new branch name> <base branch name>

-    # Display the commit log
-    $ git log

-    # Add a named remote repository
-    $ git remote add <remote name> <remote url>

     # Download updates from a remote repository
     $ git fetch <remote name>

     # Rebase your current branch on top of another branch
     # This is most likely what you should do if you have made some commits
-    # but there are new commits in the master repository that you want to
+    # on your branch but there are new commits in the master repository that
-    # include.
+    # you want to include.
     $ git rebase <branch name>